 Habitat for Humanity ReStores are non-profit home-improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
-Habitat for Humanity Vail Valley’s ReStore is located on 751 Chambers Avenue in Eagle, Colorado.
+Habitat ReStore Vail Valley is located on 751 Chambers Avenue in Eagle, Colorado.
 All store proceeds are used to build Habitat for Humanity homes in our local community.